International migration flows

 Migration flows “refer to the number of migrants entering or leaving a given country during a given period of time, usually one calendar year” (UN SD, 2017).
 However, countries use different concepts, definitions and data collection methodologies to compile statistics on migration flows.
 Definitions of who counts as an international migrant vary over time in the same country and across countries.

 Due to the lack of comparable data in many regions in the world, it is difficult to describe global trends of migration flows.
 Annual, comparable migration flows data are largely limited to countries in the Organization for Economic Co-operation and Development (OECD).
 In 2016, the total number of permanent entries in OECD countries was approaching 5 million.
 After a strong increase at the turn of the century and a peak in 2007, permanent inflows in OECD countries fell sharply in 2008 and 2009, in response to the global financial crisis.
 Since 2011, migration flows have increased by almost 25 per cent from 4 million to almost 5 million (OECD, 2017).
 This increase is largely due to humanitarian migration to Europe.
+After the decline recorded in 2017 largely due to the drop in the number of humanitarian migrant inflows, migration flows to OECD countries started to rise again in 2018 and amounted to about 5.3 million new permanent immigrants (OECD, 2019).
 Global estimates based on census data suggest that 0.5 per cent – or approximately 37 million people – left their native country to live in another country between 2010 and 2015 (Abel, 2016).

 The UN Department of Economic and Social Affairs (UN DESA) has compiled data on the flows of international migrants to and from selected countries since 2005.
 The latest Revision, in 2015, contained data from 45 countries that collected this information (only 43 on emigration flows) – a steady increase compared to 15 countries in 2005, and 29 countries in 2008.
 Eurostat provides flows data disaggregated by age and sex, covering the EU-28, Iceland, Liechtenstein, Norway and Switzerland.
 In addition, UN SD provides statistics on international travel and migration through their Demographic Yearbook.
 These migration flows are disaggregated by reason for admission, purpose of staying or going abroad, age and sex.
 Raymer et al. (2013) also provide bilateral migration flows estimates by sex and age for European countries.
 Nawrotzki and Jiang (2015) estimated age and sex-specific bilateral net migration flows (the difference between migration inflows and outflows) around the year 2000; the information is contained in the publicly available Community Demographic Model International Migration (CDM-IM) dataset.